OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 iOS upgrades are based on a challenge-response process (generating the so-called SHSH blobs as a result).
 The device will allow the OS installation only if the response to the challenge is signed by Apple.
 This is what researchers call a "signing window", and it is the reason you can't simply store the OTA firmware package you downloaded and load it onto the device whenever you want to.
 During minor iOS upgrades, two versions may both be signed by Apple (the latest one, and the previous iOS version).
 This is the only situation in which you can downgrade the iOS device.
 You can check the current signing window and download OTA firmware from the [IPSW Downloads website](https://ipsw.me "IPSW Downloads").

+For some devices and iOS versions, it is possible to downgrade to older versions in case the SHSH blobs for that device were collected when the signing window was active.
+More information on this can be found on the [cfw iOS Guide - Saving Blobs](https://ios.cfw.guide/saving-blobs/)

 ##### Which Jailbreaking Tool to Use

 Different iOS versions require different jailbreaking techniques.
 [Determine whether a public jailbreak is available for your version of iOS](https://appledb.dev/ "Apple DB").
 Beware of fake tools and spyware, which are often hiding behind domain names that are similar to the name of the jailbreaking group/author.